Qt and C++ Embedded Development: Pros, Cons, and Alternatives

 About Qt and C++

-Today we would like to talk about the Qt framework, which is great for creating cross-platform applications for embedded systems.
+Today we would like to talk about the Qt framework, which is great for cross-platform embedded development.
 Embedded software is mostly written in C/C++.

-C and C++ have very valuable functional and structural paradigms, and C++ extends these paradigms.
+C and C++ have very valuable functional and structural paradigms, and Qt extends these paradigms.
 It makes C++ powerful enough to build abstractions of any order.

 Creating a GUI in C++ offers a lot of benefits to the designer since C++ supports object-oriented programming (OOP).
 OOP makes the process of creating and testing an application faster, easier, and safer.
 The strength of C++ is not only in its support for object-oriented programming.
 C++ source code on compilation provides non-portable object code.
 So, C++ supports the WOCA (Write Once, Compile Anywhere) principle.

 Qt is a C++ toolkit for graphical user interface (GUI) and application development.
 It is appropriate for embedded systems both with and without a UI.
+Qt Creator, the official IDE for the framework, is user friendly, making it accessible for developers of varying experience levels.
 Qt supports various platforms, including mobile (Android, iOS), desktop (Windows, Linux, macOS), and embedded (Embedded Linux, Embedded Android, Windows Embedded, QNX, etc.) platforms.
 The Qt framework has also been successfully used for HMI development.

 Qt was developed by Norwegian programmers in the early 1990s.
 It is now being developed by The Qt Company and The Qt Project as a union of companies and individuals working to promote Qt.
 The Qt Project follows the open-source governance philosophy, and all members can take part in the decision-making process aimed at improving the framework.